meishima/MergeAI/README.md

 # MergeAI
-2048 Inspired game that gets solved by an AI using heuristic algorithms.
+2048 Inspired game that gets solved by an AI using heuristic algorithms using expectimax function.